Accessibility Audit

 Agencies with Errors

-The most prevalent violation categories were duplicate HTML ID attributes (41 instances across 6 agencies), insufficient color contrast (30 instances across 3 agencies), and ARIA role conflicts (9 instances across 2 agencies).
+The most prevalent violation categories were duplicate HTML ID attributes (41 instances across 6 agencies), insufficient color contrast (30 instances across 3 agencies), disabled zoom/scaling (4 instances across 3 agencies), and ARIA role conflicts (9 instances across 2 agencies).
+A common theme across newer Divi-based sites is the meta viewport tag disabling user zoom, which blocks magnification for low-vision users.
 These patterns indicate systemic issues with shared website templates and design systems rather than isolated problems, meaning a platform-level remediation approach could efficiently address violations across multiple agencies simultaneously.

 Note: Automated scanning typically identifies 30-40% of total accessibility barriers.
 Manual testing with assistive technologies (screen readers, keyboard-only navigation, switch devices) would likely uncover additional issues not detectable through automated means, including problems with reading order, focus management, and dynamic content updates.